pratibha398/demo1/README.md

-this is an instruction manual to the project i have updated on some modules which is related to manual project
+this is an instruction manual to the project i have updated on some modules which is related to manual projects